 The popcorn ceiling that has been painted over is very difficult to remove.

-You will have to sand it first to knock down all of your peaks before skim coating.
+Before skim coating, you must sand it first to knock down all your peaks.

-Is it better to remove popcorn ceiling or cover it?
+Is it better to remove the popcorn ceiling or cover it?

-There are two ways to deal with a popcorn ceiling: remove it, or cover it up.
+There are two ways to deal with a popcorn ceiling: remove or cover it up.